 By Proposition~\ref{positive}, the hypothesis of the theorem therefore implies that

 for some prime $\wp$ for which $\Frob_\wp$ generates a Zariski-dense subgroup of a maximal torus $T$ of $G$ and some positive integer $m$.
 As $T$ is connected, $\Frob_\wp^m$ likewise generates a Zariski-dense subgroup of $T$.
 Thus $\dim \Hom_T(V_1,V_2) > 0$.
 By a theorem of Pink \cite[Corollary 5.11]{Pink}, the $G$-representations $V_1$ and $V_2$ are minuscule.
 Thus Proposition~\ref{minuscule} implies that $\dim \Hom_G(V_1,V_2) > 0$.
-Finally, Faltings' theorem \cite{Faltings} implies $\Hom_{\bar K}(A_1,A_2)$ is non-zero. \end{proof}
+Finally, Faltings' proof of Tate's Conjecture \cite{Faltings} implies $\Hom_{\bar K}(A_1,A_2)$ is non-zero. \end{proof}

 \begin{rem} One might ask whether there exists a non-trivial homomorphism $A_1\to A_2$ defined over $K$ itself if for a density one set of $\wp$ there exists a non-trivial $k_\wp$-homomorphism ${A_1}_\wp\to {A_2}_\wp$.
 D.~Prasad pointed out the following counterexample to us.
 Let $E$ be an elliptic curve over $\Q$ which does not have complex multiplication.
 Let $E_n$ denote the quadratic twist of $E$ by $n\in \Q^\times$.
 Let $A_1 = E$, $A_2 = E_2\times E_3\times E_6$.
 For every rational prime $p>3$, either $2$, $3$, or $6$ lies in ${\F_p^\times}^2$, so if $E$ has good reduction at $p$, the same is true for both $A_1$ and $A_2$, and there exists an $\F_p$-isomorphism from $(A_1)_p$ to least one of $(E_2)_p$, $(E_3)_p$, and $(E_6)_p$, and therefore a non-trivial $\F_p$-homomorphism to $(A_2)_p$.
 On the other hand, there is no $\Q$-isogeny from $A_1$ to any one of $E_2$, $E_3$, or $E_6$, and therefore no non-trivial $\Q$-homomorphism to $A_2$. \end{rem}